digital-asset/daml/docs/source/concepts/local-ledger.rst

   * There is an edge between two vertices `v`:sub:`1` and `v`:sub:`2` in `G'` if there is an edge from the `G`\ -vertex corresponding to `v`:sub:`1` to the `G`\ -vertex corresponding to `v`:sub:`2`.

-For the :ref:`Counteroffer causality graph <causality-graph-couteroffer-split>`, the projections to Alice, the Bank, and the painter are as follows.
+For the :ref:`split counteroffer causality graph <causality-graph-couteroffer-split>`, the projections to Alice, the Bank, and the painter are as follows.

 .. https://app.lucidchart.com/documents/edit/65a83eba-9b09-4003-b824-8e7bec50ce10